spbarot/spbarot.github.io/docs/Labs/Lab 7 - Kalman Filters.md

 ## IV.
 Conclusion
 The objective of this lab, to implement a Kalman Filter on the robot was successfully satisfied.
 There were several issues faced during the lab such as hardware faults, software bugs (BLE and hardfaults).
-Overcoming these challenges was very satisfying and the knowledge gained from this lab in regards to programming the Artemis, interfacing with the motor drivers and sensors, and implementing PID control will be very useful in the future labs.
+Overcoming these challenges was very satisfying and the knowledge gained from this lab in regards to implementing the Kalman Filter will be very useful in the future labs.
 The Lab 7 guideline as well as the staff was also extremely helpful during the lab.

 ---